Skip to Main Content

 If you are off-campus, you'll be asked to enter in your library barcode number on the back of your student ID card when you click on the links.

-How to Use Academic Search Complete
+How to Search eBooks

-How to Use JSTOR
+How to Search eBooks

 We have two excellent ebook databases.
 These let you read full-text books online.
 The interfaces can be confusing, so I have included a tutorial video for each one.